weakish/docs-en/views/leanengine_webhosting_guide-node.md

 <div class="callout callout-info"> Note that `package-lock.json` and `yarn.lock` contain the URLs for download dependencies, so if you use the source of npmjs.org when generating the lock file, then the deployment on the Chinese node may be slower; On the contrary,  if you use the source of cnpmjs.org is during the build up, the deployment on the US nodes may be slower.
-If you don't want to use `package-lock.json` and `yarn.lock`, add them to `.gitignore` (Git deployment) or `.leanengineignore` (when the command line tool is deployed).
+If you don't want to use `package-lock.json` and `yarn.lock`, add them to `.gitignore` (Git deployment) or `.leanengineignore` (when the command line tool is deployed).</div>
 {% endblock %}

 {% block supported_frameworks %}

-At this point, you have deployed a site that can be accessed from the external network to the LeanEngine.
+At this point, you have deployed a site that can be accessed from the external network to LeanEngine.
 Next, we will introduce more features and technical points to help you develop a website that meets your needs.

 ## Access to the web framework